 Hint: Secure the altimeter in place mechanically in its compartment, don't let it "rattle" around or rely on foam padding to hold it in place (such padding might interfere with proper pressure equalization).
 But make it easy to remove, because you will have to remove the altimeter both before and after flight for inspection by event officials.
-Secure the battery in place (on the APRA) and secure the shorting plug that powers up the altimeter so that neither can shake loose in flight.
+Secure the shorting plug that powers up the altimeter (if you are using a Perfectflite Pnut) so that it does not shake loose in flight.

-3. Decide on a recovery system design approach.
-You must determine how to trade off among parachute-design features (canopy diameter and shape, number and length of shroud lines, size of center spill hole, etc.) in order to achieve the specified duration of 40 to 43 seconds.

-4. Learn to use a rocket-design computer program.
-There are three good rocket-design programs currently available: the commercial RockSim and Space-CAD programs and the "freeware" Open
+- 3. Decide on a recovery system design approach.
+You must determine how to trade off among parachute-design features (number of parachutes, parachute canopy diameter and shape, number and length of shroud lines, size of center spill hole, etc.) in order to achieve the specified duration of 43 to 46 seconds. - 4.
+Learn to use a rocket-design computer program.
+There are two good rocket-design programs currently available: the commercial RockSim program and the "freeware" Open Rocket program.

-Rocket program.
 Such a program is the best way to work through the remaining steps of flight vehicle design on a basis other than trial-and-error.
-There is no single correct design for this challenge; there are many different combinations of motor types, rocket length and diameter, rocket weight, and recovery system configuration that could lead to a flight altitude of 800 feet and flight duration of 40-43 seconds.
+There is no single correct design for this challenge; there are many different combinations of motor types, rocket length and diameter, rocket weight, and recovery system configuration that could lead to a flight altitude of 820 feet and flight duration of 43-46 seconds.
 A computer program will let you work through the rough possibilities fairly quickly and discard approaches that simply will not work or designs that are not aerodynamically stable.
 No simulation, however, is exactly accurate.
-Its estimate of the aerodynamic drag forces on your rocket may be off due to your construction techniques and it may therefore overestimate how high your real rocket will go; the rocket motors you use may perform slightly differently from the notional data for them in the program due to normal manufacturing variations, etc. That's why you still need to (and are required to) testfly at the end of the design process.
+Its estimate of the aerodynamic drag forces on your rocket may be off due to your construction techniques and it may therefore overestimate how high your real rocket will go; the rocket motors you use may perform slightly differently from the notional data for them in the program due to normal manufacturing variations, etc. That's why you still need to (and are required to) test-fly at the end of the design process.